Application to the PhD program

 The admission process is by committees organized via the five areas listed above.
-The applicant should specify which areas (one to two at most) they are most interested in, and write about the kind of research they are considering.
+The applicant should specify which areas (one to two at most) they are most interested in, and vision cast the kind of research they forsee.
 The faculty in each area vote and rank the applicants in an initial selection round, and the final pool of applicants is ranked and voted on by the entire faculty.